What to wear if you’re PEAR shaped

 Remember the main idea here: we need to distract away from the hips/butt and draw the attention upward.
 The following are several ways to do that, with an explanation of how it works.
 (Want to take a shortcut?
 Click here to see the 20 items every wardrobe needs and what that looks like for your body shape)

 - Tops/Blouses: You want to choose tops that are fitted UNLESS you have something that is defining your waist.
-An important part of keeping that hourglass shape, is to make sure your waist is visible.
+An important part of keeping that hourglass shape is to make sure your waist is visible.
 There are two ways to keep your waist visible: 1) wear a top that is fitted, especially around the waist, or 2) Make sure you have on a belt or your loose shirt is tucked into a pair of pants or skirt with a waistband.
 You also want to draw attention upward, so your tops are the place to go ham with colors and patterns.
 Boat necks and wide V-necks are going to be the best option for you.

 - Blazers/Jackets: Make sure any blazer or jacket you buy is nipped in at the waist.
-Look for blazers/jackets with more detail on the top than bottom.
-For example: you would want to choose a jacket with a wide lapel over one with a peplum.
+Look for blazers/jackets with more detail on the top than the bottom.
+For example, you would want to choose a jacket with a wide lapel over one with a peplum.
 A wider lapel brings the eye up and out while the peplum brings it down and out (making your bottom half look bigger).

 - Skirts: Pencil, A-line, full (circle) skirts.
 A lot of pears don’t think they should wear full skirts, but just the opposite is true!
 A full skirt can do a wondrous job hiding your hips and butt and making them look smaller than they are.
-The key is to choose dark, neutral skirts with little detail (that are boring) so the eye has no choice but to look upward to your fabulous necklace, shirt, piece of distraction on your top half.
+The key is to choose dark, neutral skirts with little detail (that are boring) so the eye has no choice but to look upward to your fabulous necklace, shirt, or piece of distraction on your top half.
 Skirts just above the knee and longer are going to look best on you.

 - Pants: Opt for wide leg or boot cut pants.
 When you have more volume at the bottom of your pant leg, it evens out the fullness of your hips/butt.
 The bigger your hips/butt the bigger the bottom half of the pants need to be.
-The top of any pair of pants, should be as smooth as possible (no extra pleating or detailing) and should be fitted through the knee area.
+The top of any pair of pants should be as smooth as possible (no extra pleating or detailing) and should be fitted through the knee area.

 - Dresses: Dresses can be difficult, especially if your bottom half is much larger than your top half.
 If you’re wearing a dress alone, fit and flare dresses will almost never steer you wrong.
 Dresses with detailing or fullness at the top (like an embellished neckline or full sleeves) are also okay.
 If you have a dress that you love, but you think it makes you look bottom heavy, try layering more distractions (a blazer, necklace, earrings, etc.) to your top half.